TamaHills/confluence/readme.md

 # preact-confluence

-Implements the flux pattern in preact with hooks and context
+Implements the flux/reducer pattern in preact with hooks and context

 ## TODO: